sickalssi/github-3.1-jody/README.md

 git reset [commit]<br><br>Undoes all commits after [commit], preserving changes locally

 git reset --hard [commit]<br><br>Discards all history and changes back to the specified commit

+git rebase [branch] - Apply any commits of current branch ahead of specified one

+git rm [file] - Delete the file from project and stage the removal for commit

+git mv [existing path] [new path] - change an existing file path and stage the move
 ```

  > [!caution]
 > Changing history can have nasty side effects.
 If you need to change commits that exist on GitHub, proceed with caution.

+---

+## 4 commands that will be most used in a project

+#### git add
+We will always have to stage our commits before committing
+#### git commit -m "message"
+We will always have to commit the staged material into a snapshot
+#### git push
+we will have to update the remote repository branch with our local branch commits
+#### git pull
+We will have to fetch and merge commits from the tracked remote branch to our local repository after teammates made their changes

+---

+## GitHub ## GitHub Authentication
+To keep your account secure, you must authenticate before you can access certain resources on GitHub.
+When you authenticate to GitHub, you supply or confirm credentials that are unique to you to prove that you are exactly who you declare to be.

+#### You can access your resources in GitHub in a variety of ways:
+1. Browser,
+2. GitHub Desktop
+3. Another desktop application, with the API
+4. Command line.
+#### Each way of accessing GitHub supports different modes of authentication.
+1. Username and password with two-factor authentication, or a passkey
+2. Personal access token
+3. SSH key